Anu-bhav/all-ai-tutorials/pytorch_tutorial/README.md

     - Weight update step
 2. Replicates the same process using **PyTorch**, highlighting the power of **Autograd** for automatic gradient calculation (backpropagation).

-This notebook effectively contrasts the manual approach with PyTorch's automated capabilities, building upon concepts from `Tensor Basics.ipynb`, `Gradient Calculation With Autograd.ipynb`, and `Backpropagation.ipynb`.
+This notebook effectively contrasts the manual approach with PyTorch's automated capabilities, building upon concepts from `tensor_basics.ipynb`, `gradient_calculation_with_autograd.ipynb`, and `backpropagation.ipynb`.

 ## Key Concepts Covered: